 Good Design Makes a Difference

-Some who have weighed in have suggested that the line of demarcation between those who prefer a private office and those who are comfortable in an open-office space is based on age – that is, if you’re over 40, you want your own private space.
-Whereas, if you’re a multitasking millennial, you may be quite happy sitting eye-to-eye with your colleagues.
-Others maintain that the difference in office space preference is a direct reflection of one’s degree of introversion or extroversion.
-Truth is, one’s preference is more likely a reflection of one’s work style and job requirements as they relate to a specific company’s mission and culture.
+Some who have weighed in have suggested that the line of demarcation between those who prefer a private office and those who are comfortable in an open-office space is based on age – that is, if you're over 40, you want your own private space.
+Whereas, if you're a multitasking millennial, you may be quite happy sitting eye-to-eye with your colleagues.
+Others maintain that the difference in office space preference is a direct reflection of one's degree of introversion or extroversion.
+The truth is, one's choice is more likely a reflection of one's work style and job requirements as they relate to a specific company's mission and culture.

 In Support of the Open Office